fstpackage/fst/README.md

 write.fst(df, "dataset.fst", 100)  # use maximum compression
 ```

 Compression reduces the size of the *fst* file that holds your data.
-But because the (de-)compression is done *on background threads*, it will usually increase the read- and write speed as well!
-The graph below shows how the use of multiple threads enhances the read and write speed of the *fst* package.
+But because the (de-)compression is done *on background threads*, it can increase the total read- and write speed as well.
+The graph below shows how the use of multiple threads enhances the read and write speed of our sample dataset.

 ![](README-multi-threading-1.png)